 In fact, LinkedIn groups are mostly dead these days while Facebook groups are thriving.

-Here are 4 Facebook groups you need to be in if you work in recruiting.
+Here are 5 Facebook groups (in order of membership) you need to be in if you work in recruiting.

 1. Recruiters Online